Courtesy of Dave/11bravovet SSG 1st of the 14th Infantry RVN

 We have always been proud to serve our country and we've always gone where we were asked to go and done what we were asked to do.

 Three of us served during the Vietnam Era.
 My uncle and cousin were U.S. Marine Corps and I enlisted in the U.S. Army.
 I was younger and by the time I enlisted the war was almost over.
 I had mixed emotions about my enlistment.
 I had seen how the media and the American public had treated our soldiers upon their return home.
 It was NOT the reception that they deserved!
 This was the first time that I had ever been disappointed in my country but I still wanted to serve in whatever capacity asked of me.
-I did my tour of duty in South Korea instead of South Vietnam.
-My uncle escorted our cousin's body from California back home to Texas.
-His name is on The Wall.

 Many years have passed since then and we are again at war.
 There are still faint prejudices being demonstrated against the veterans of the Vietnam war.
 The grumblings coming from the American public about our current conflict is reminiscent of the early years of that war.
 There are a few things that we have to immediately do as a country to make things right.
 We have to be strong and united and prevent history from repeating itself.
 We need to welcome home our veterans returning from foreign countries (regardless of whether their mission was peaceful or combat).
 We need to honor and respect all veterans.
 We need to tell a Vietnam vet "Welcome Home".
 We need to stop by The Wall and say "Thank you!
 I will not forget!"